 Eleventh Dream Day eventually returned to the independent ranks where they continue to make records including their most recent album, 2011’s superb “Riot Now” on Thrill Jockey.

 The songs on “New Moodio” have stayed in the vaults for twenty years, forgotten.

 A comment on Facebook sparked the memory that set the gears in motion to dig them up.
 So what do we have on this LP?
 Three songs (“Thinking Out Loud,” “Where is My Saint,” “Everywhere Down Here”) have never appeared anywhere previously, one (“Dakota”), found its way onto the compilation “Milk For Pussy,” “Sunflower” was re-recorded as an “El Moodio” cd single extra, and the rest were re-recorded in 1992 with Jim Rondinelli in New York for the “El Moodio” cd – never released on vinyl in the U.S.

 “New Moodio” is Eleventh Dream Day’s “lost record,” a parallel world version of “El Moodio.”
 It is also the snapshot of a band at its peak.
 Recorded and mixed in just a few days, there is an urgency and excitement that courses through these songs played by a band empowered by freedom and possibility.

 Comedy Minus One is proud to have released “New Moodio” on May 14, 2013.
-The vinyl pressing is limited to 500 copies, and each includes a digital download containing three additional songs (“Raft Song,” “Everywhere Down Here” and “Rubberband”).
+The vinyl pressing is limited to 500 copies, and each includes a digital download containing the album plus three additional songs (“Raft Song,” “Everywhere Down Here” and “Rubberband”).